svanhvitlilja/subword-asr-icelandic/s5/Readme.md

 `./run.sh unigram`

 If no argument is given, the BPE algorithm is applied by default.
 The model training architecture is described in [1].
+The last training step of the script (neural network training) might fail for some reasons; we have not used this step in our experiments.

 [1] "A Complete Kaldi Recipe For Building Arabic Speech Recognition Systems", A. Ali, Y. Zhang, P. Cardinal, N. Dahak, S. Vogel, J. Glass.
 SLT 2014.